Pedals2Paddles/ardupilot_wiki/copter/source/docs/radio-failsafe.rst

 Parameter Configuration
 ========================

-The **FS_THR_ENABLE** parameter can also be set using the Mission Planner *failsafe options* dropdown in the Initial Setup >> Mandatory Hardware >> Failsafe menu.
+The :ref:`FS_THR_ENABLE<FS_THR_ENABLE>` parameter can also be set using the Mission Planner *failsafe options* dropdown in the Initial Setup >> Mandatory Hardware >> Failsafe menu.

--  *Disabled* (Value 0) will disable the radio failsafe entirely.
+-  **Disabled** (Value 0) will disable the radio failsafe entirely.
--  *Enabled Always RTL* (Value 1) will switch the copter to RTL Mode.
+-  **Enabled Always RTL** (Value 1) will switch the copter to RTL Mode.
 If the GPS position is not usable, the copter will change to Land Mode instead.
--  *Enabled Continue with Mission in Auto Mode (Deprecated in 4.0+)* (Value 2) will ignore the failsafe in an Auto Mode mission.
+-  **Enabled Continue with Mission in Auto Mode (Deprecated in 4.0+)** (Value 2) will ignore the failsafe in an Auto Mode mission.
 Otherwise, it will behave the same as *Enabled Always RTL*.
 This option no longer exists in ArduCopter 4.0.
-Instead, see the **FS_OPTIONS** parameter for this function.
+Instead, see the :ref:`FS_OPTIONS<FS_OPTIONS>` parameter for this function.
+Setting this value in Copter4.0 and later version will automatically be converted and set to (Value 1) and the :ref:`FS_OPTIONS<FS_OPTIONS>` will be modified to include bit () in the bitmask for "".
--  *Enabled Always Land* (Value 3) will switch the copter to Land Mode.
+-  **Enabled Always Land** (Value 3) will switch the copter to Land Mode.
--  *Enabled SmartRTL or RTL* (Value 4) will switch the copter to SmartRTL mode.
+-  **Enabled SmartRTL or RTL** (Value 4) will switch the copter to SmartRTL mode.
 If SmartRTL is not available, the copter will switch to RTL Mode instead.
 If the GPS position is not usable, the copter will change to Land Mode instead.
--  *Enabled SmartRTL or Land* (Value 5) will switch the copter to SmartRTL mode.
+-  **Enabled SmartRTL or Land** (Value 5) will switch the copter to SmartRTL mode.
 If SmartRTL is not available, the copter will switch to Land Mode instead.
--  Any invaild value (Such as accidentally enter 99 as a parameter value) will will behave the same as *Enabled Always LAND*
+-  Any invaild value (Such as accidentally enter 99 as a parameter value) will will behave the same as **Enabled Always LAND**

-The **FS_THR_VALUE** parameter can also be set using the Mission Planner *FS PWM* value in the Initial Setup >> Mandatory Hardware >> Failsafe menu.
+The :ref:`FS_THR_VALUE<FS_THR_VALUE>`  parameter can also be set using the Mission Planner *FS PWM* value in the Initial Setup >> Mandatory Hardware >> Failsafe menu.
 -  At least 10 PWM higher than your Channel 3's PWM value when the throttle stick is fully down and the transmitter is **off**
 -  At least 10 PWM lower than your channel 3's PWM value when the throttle stick is fully down and the transmitter is **on**
 -  Above 910 PWM

-The *FS_OPTIONS* parameter (ArduCopter 4.0+ Only!) can only be set by directly setting the parameter value.
+The :ref:`FS_OPTIONS<FS_OPTIONS>`  parameter (Copter 4.0 and later) determines the RC failsafe behavior during AUTO missions, if RC failsafe is not disabled, and can only be set by directly setting the parameter value.
 This is a bitmask parameter to select one or more options that modify the standard actions of the radio failsafe.
-See this blog post for a complete description of how this parameter works.
+Possible actions are:

+- bit 0 set: Continue mission in event of RC failsafe
+- bit 1 set: Continue mission in event of any :ref:`Ground Control Station failsafe<gcs-failsafe>`
+- bit 2 set: Continue mission in event of failsafe during GUIDED mode
+- bit 3 set: Continue to land if already in landing phase of flight
+- bit 4 set: Continue mission in event of a GCS failsafe when pilot is controlling vehicle via RC link, not by joystick.
+- if none of the above are set, then execute the :ref:`FS_THR_ENABLE<FS_THR_ENABLE>` option.

+.. note:: Only bitmask bits 0, 2, 3, and 4 affect actions taken during radio failsafe.
 This parameter also works in conjunction with the battery and GCS failsafe, so ensure you are taking all options into account when setting this parameter.

 Below is a screenshot of the Mission Planner Initial Setup >> Mandatory Hardware >> Failsafe menu.